Cucuteni–Trypillia culture: Settlements

 In terms of overall size, some of Cucuteni–Trypillia sites, such as Talianki (with a population of 15,000 and covering an area of 335 hectares) in the province of Uman Raion, Ukraine, are as large as (or perhaps even larger than) the city-states of Sumer in the Fertile Crescent, and these Eastern European settlements predate the Sumerian cities by more than half of a millennium.

+Some scholars suggested that Trypillia mega-settlements served as temporary housing for refugees from other Trypillia and related communities of the North Pontic area.
+A. Diachenko considers these to be climate refugees from Trypillia-settled areas in the northwest, while A. G. Nikitin suggests these were migrants from the Gumelnița-Karanovo VI sites in the west Pontic.

 Archaeologists have uncovered a large number of artefacts from these ancient ruins.
 The largest collections of Cucuteni–Trypillia artefacts are to be found in museums in Russia, Ukraine and Romania, including the Hermitage Museum in St. Petersburg and the Archaeology Museum Piatra Neamț in Romania.
 However, smaller collections of artefacts are kept in many local museums scattered throughout the region.

 These settlements underwent periodical acts of destruction and re-creation, as they were burned and then rebuilt every 60–80 years.
 Some scholars have theorised that the inhabitants of these settlements believed that every house symbolised an organic, almost living, entity.
 Each house, including its ceramic vases, ovens, figurines and innumerable objects made of perishable materials, shared the same circle of life, and all of the buildings in the settlement were physically linked together as a larger symbolic entity.
 As with living beings, the settlements may have been seen as also having a life cycle of death and rebirth.

+Researchers from the Collaborative Research Centre 1266 at the Kiel University found that the mega-sites were associated to a reduced social inequality.
+It was only after several generations that increased social differentiation re-emerged and this may explain the subsequent abandonment of the mega-sites.
+Thus, social complexity need not be associated with greater social stratification and that large aggregations of population can find mechanisms to reduce inequality.

 The houses of the Cucuteni–Trypillia settlements were constructed in several general ways: